tejnri/Discord-Bot/README.md

 **Live Demo**

-To see a live demo click this invote link to join the bot https://discord.gg/vGHRDs9
+To see a live demo click this invite link to join the bot https://discord.gg/vGHRDs9